 It's the year 2653.
 In the last centuries, technology advanced exponentially and everyone had a fair chance of playing God.
 With help from the RepRap project, a free desktop 3d printer, which gave anyone power to build their own weapon factory or genetic laboratory on their own property.
 Mechanic parts or genetic modifications turned from a fashion option into a requirement for survival.

 Despite their combined efforts, the world's governments couldn't prevent the world from plunging into chaos.
-The Earth has become a battlefield; split between 7 factions fighting for dominion over the ravaged landscape.
+The Earth has become a battlefield, split between 7 factions fighting for dominion over the ravaged landscape.
 The apocalypse is here, and only the strong will survive.

-In order to play Ancient Beast, you'll needed to register an account.
+In order to play Ancient Beast, you'll need to register an account.
 After logging in, you'll be offered a level 1 creature to get you started.
 Fights take place between 2 - 4 players, on a variety of combat fields which are about 16x9 hexes.
 Based on the difficulty of the fight, you can win gold coins, which can be spent in the shop in order to purchase items or unlock more creatures.

 Players are represented on the combat field by Dark Priests.
 All creature stats can be improved by purchasing items.